Light and flakey, breaded cakes filled with delicate chunks of sweet crab meat and a gentle spice – such a luxurious treat.

 But the sauce is the strong shoulders and arms, the bend-at-the-knees heavy-lifter of this classic dish.
 Without the right sauce, this magnificent meal doesn’t rise to the heights it deserves.

 So, choosing the perfect crab cake sauce deserves thought and attention.
-There are no shortage of choices.
+There is no shortage of choices.

 Tartar sauces, cocktail sauces, remoulades, and other mayonnaise-based dressings are traditional and classic choices for crab cakes.